 Traditional hand washing will take 20 seconds for rubbing and 20 seconds for rinsing.
 Plus at least 10 for drying.
 That’s almost double the time of sanitising hands with a hand rub.

-- The no-touch design reduces the chances of transmission of infectious diseases
+- The no-touch design of Fresh & Clean dispensers reduces the chances of transmission of infectious diseases

 - The units automatically dispense the right amounts of solution required for thorough sanitising

 - The moisturiser included in the formula prevents hand dryness and irritation